Just Add Onions for Online Privacy?

 Thinking of “sketchy sites to check out with Tor” led me first to The Pirate Bay.
 (In case you're not familiar, TPB is described by Wikipedia as "an online index of digital entertainment media and software."
 That's a polite way of saying that it's a search engine for pirated movies and music.)
 I got an "unable to connect" error.
 Solution: I tried again later, and it worked.
 If you have trouble connecting to a website, or need help with Tor, see the Tor Project’s FAQ page.

 Elsewhere on the Internet, Tor mostly behaves well, but slowly.
-Fast.com reported Tor’s download speed as between 5 and 16 Mbps with a 300 ms latency.
-The same test a moment later but using Chrome without Tor yielded 560 Mbps with 9 ms latency.
+On my gigabit connection, Fast.com reported Tor’s download speed as between 12 and 27 Mbps with a 360 ms latency.
+The same test a moment later but using Chrome without Tor yielded 820 Mbps with 9 ms latency.
+(Latency is the time delay between a request and the response on a network.)
 In my testing, some sites that work just fine in Chrome, Edge or Firefox failed to load, or loaded partially with the Tor browser.
 In most cases, reloading solved the problem.

 Extra Onions, Hold the Liver

 Along those lines, there are multiple levels of security available.
 With the default "Standard" level, all Tor browser features are enabled.
 The "Safer" level disables "certain features that are often dangerous", such as Javascript on non-HTTPS sites, certain fonts, and math symbols.
 Audio and video that would normally autostart will be forced into click-to-play mode.
 The "Safest" mode is recommended only for static sites and basic Web services; Javascript is completely disabled.
-When I tried to test my speed on Fast.com in Safest mode, it failed and said I was not connected to the Internet.
+When I tried to test my speed on Fast.com in Safest mode, it failed and said I was not connected to the Internet, or returned a speed of zero.

 It's also worth noting that the Tor developers recommend against installing Firefox add-ons with Tor Browser, because some add-ons can bypass proxy settings and break anonymity.
-And of course, Tor cannot protect your privacy on a website that requires a sign-in.
+Torrent (file-sharing) applications are also a possible source of privacy leaks on the Tor network.
+And of course, Tor cannot protect your privacy on a website that requires a sign-in, or if you explicitly provide personally identifying information on a Web form.
 By signing in, you have identified yourself to that website.
 And as I mentioned above, there are some other important do's and dont's on the Tor Frequently Asked Questions (FAQ) page.

 So for browsing the mainstream Internet, the Firefox-based Tor browser is easy to use and provides considerable anonymity, meaning it would be extraordinarily expensive to figure out who is behind Tor’s proxies.
 I don’t live in or visit China, Russia, or North Korea, have no plans to join a covert organization, and a life of crime does not appeal to me.
 But if anything should change it’s great to know that Tor is available to cover my tracks, and that it works so well.